Welcome to Kindergarten

 In addition to providing the requested documents below, we ask that you register your incoming kindergarten student in PowerSchool by clicking this link or visiting www.pembrokek12.org and clicking the registration button (circle with a pencil in it).
-Online registration is now open for the incoming kindergarten class and must be completed prior to May 6, 2021.
+Online registration will now open for the incoming kindergarten class on March 1, 2022 and must be completed prior to May 25, 2022.

 Please upload copies of the following documents while you are completing the registration on PowerSchool or mail/deliver directly to the main office of NPES.
 All documentation must be received prior to the screening date.

 - *Deed, lease agreement, mortgage bill, electric bill, water, tax, or trash bill (2 different forms of proof)(must be current, within past 60 days)

 - Current driver’s license or valid photo ID

 - Child’s birth certificate with seal